What Is a Pet Wants Franchise?

 Pet franchises are an affordable, scalable business

 Getting started with Pet Wants is an affordable proposition, regardless of the model you choose.
-Total investment costs range from $59,830 to $202,000, and as your business grows, so can the size of your operation.
+As your business grows, so can the size of your operation.

 Many Pet Wants owners started out with a mobile franchise, including a fully wrapped vehicle and a portable market table reminiscent of a feed store counter.
 After working trade shows, getting out to pet-friendly events and setting up shop at local farmers’ markets, they find that their customer base has grown large enough to support a brick-and-mortar location.
 For owners who follow this path, the additional franchise fee to upgrade to a physical location is just $10,000.